pasqal-io/godasse/README.md

 By opposition, Godasse:

-- supports a simple mechanism to provide default values or constructor for `undefined` or private fields;
+- supports a simple mechanism to provide default values or constructor for missing or private fields;
-- rejects messages with `undefined` field if no default value or constructor has been provided.
+- rejects messages with missing field if no default value or constructor has been provided.

 ## No support for validation